Mr. Roboto Project

 The Mr. Roboto Project is a Do It Yourself (DIY) nonprofit volunteer-run cooperative venue and show space in Pittsburgh, Pennsylvania.
 Since the fall of 2011, it has been located at 5106 Penn Avenue.
 The structure of The Mr. Roboto Project was modeled partially after the 924 Gilman St club in Berkeley, CA, combined with elements of the East End Food Co-op in Pittsburgh, PA.

 Membership

 The cooperative runs on a membership basis, with its members responsible for the direction of the venue.
 A board of directors made of between 6-10 elected positions deals with the day-to-day operations.
 Any member over 18 is eligible to run for a position.
 Meetings are held once a month, with both members and non-members encouraged to attend.
-The shows at the venue are primarily booked by its members and local promoters.
-While there is a wide variety of different musical groups and stylings being presented, most could be placed under the general banner of "punk."
+The shows at the venue are primarily booked by local bands and promoters.
+While there are a wide variety of different musical groups and stylings being presented, many could be placed under the general banner of "punk."